mzdun/proj-flow/docs/source/usage.rst

 .. code-block:: console

-   (.venv) $ pip install cxx-flow
+   (.venv) $ pip install proj-flow

-Every project created with *C++ flow* has a self-bootstrapping helper script, which will install `cxx-flow` if it is needed, using either current virtual environment or switching to a private virtual environment (created inside `.flow/.venv` directory).
+Every project created with *C++ flow* has a self-bootstrapping helper script, which will install `proj-flow` if it is needed, using either current virtual environment or switching to a private virtual environment (created inside `.flow/.venv` directory).
 This is used by the GitHub workflow in the generated projects through the `bootstrap` command.